JuliaGizmos/WidgetsBase.jl/README.md

 RangeSlider(1:100; value=[10, 80])
 ```

-Rendering of the Widgets needs to happen in e.g. JSServe or Makie
+Rendering of the Widgets needs to happen in e.g. Bonito or Makie